Big Quantum cohomology of orbifold spheres: Bulk deformed Floer theory of Seidel Lagrangian in Bulk deformed Floer theory of Seidel Lagrangian in P1,a,b,c

 In the case of toric orbifolds, such an orbi-disc with boundary on a Lagrangian torus fiber was studied and classified.
 The orbi-disc potential for a toric Calabi-Yau orbifold or a compact semi-Fano toric orbifold was computed using the mirror map in \cite{CCLT13,CCLT12}.

 To state the dimension formula for the moduli spaces, we use two related notions of the Maslov index.
 The first one is the desingularized Maslov index $\mu^{de}$ (following \cite{CR}).
-Given an orbi-disc with a Lagrangian boundary condition, the pull-back bundle data is an orbi-bundle together with Lagrangian boundary data.
+Given an orbi-disc with a Lagrangian boundary condition, the pull-back bundle data is an orbi-bundle over the domain of the orbi-disc together with a Lagrangian sub-bundle over the boundary of the disc.
 This bundle cannot be trivialized due to the non-trivial orbifold structure.
 On the other hand there is an associated smooth bundle, called the desingularized bundle, which has the same set of local holomorphic sections.
 The latter property enables us to compute the virtual dimension.
 The other one is the Chern-Weil Maslov index $\mu_{\mathrm{CW}} $.
-It was shown in \cite{CS} that
+It was shown in Proposition 6.10 of \cite{CS} that

 where $\iota(\nu(i))$ is the degree shifting number associated to the twisted sector labeled by $\nu(i)$.